adonisjs/v6-docs/content/docs/basics/response.md

 response.removeHeader('Set-cookie')
 ```

+### X-Request-Id header

+If the header exists in the current request or if [Generating request ids](./request#generating-request-ids) is enabled, the header will be present in the response.

 ## Redirects

 The `response.redirect` method returns an instance of the [Redirect](https://github.com/adonisjs/http-server/blob/main/src/redirect.ts) class.
 The redirect class uses fluent API to construct the redirect URL.